 One vice-president of a small business we coached built a home gym his basement, so he could do his workouts at 5:30 am.
 He was never consistent enough due to his responsibilities until he made working out incredibly convenient and quick to get to.
 That 20 minutes normally spent driving to the gym, parking, and getting changed with your stuff stored in a locker could instead be your daily workout.

 We’ve coached many women who said they felt more comfortable lifting weights at home.
-A home gym meant giving them the freedom to do exercises like the glute bridge and frog pump without worrying about random men staring at them.
+A home gym meant giving them the freedom to do exercises like the glute bridge and deep barbell front squats without worrying about random men staring at them.